 Now, log in to your WordPress backend to auto-generate a new file or create a new one manually from the file manager.
 Here’s how to run all these tasks from the SPanel—Scala Hosting’s all-in-one control panel.

-Log in to your SPanel account by visiting www.domain.com/spanel/login on your computer and replace domain.com with your domain name.
+Log in to your SPanel at www.domain.com/spanel/login (don’t forget to replace yourdomain.com with your actual domain).

 Step 2: Open the File Manager

-The file manager is an intuitive web-based interface for seamlessly managing web files and folders, giving users full administrative control over their files.
+The file manager is an intuitive web-based interface for seamlessly managing files and folders.
 It lets them create, edit and permanently remove files and folders from their hosting accounts.
 They can also copy, move and rename files and folders, including the .htaccess file.

 To open the file manager, scroll to the FILES section on the control panel and click File manager.